SteeltoeOSS/Documentation/docs/management/prometheus.md

 ### Prometheus

-The Steeltoe Prometheus endpoint configures application metrics collection using the open source [OpenTelemetry](https://opentelemetry.io/) project.
-Similar to the [Metrics Endpoint](metrics), it automatically configures built-in instrumentation of various aspects of the application and exposes the collected metrics in the prometheus format.
+The Steeltoe prometheus endpoint exposes metrics collected via built-in instrumentation of various aspects of the application in the prometheus format.
+Similar to the [Metrics Endpoint](metrics), it automatically configures built-in instrumentation of various aspects of the application.

 The metrics collected are the same as those collected by the [metrics endpoint](metrics).